insolar/mainnet/README.md

 If you're a macOS user and installed a Go version from golang.org, then address **Multiple versions of Go on Linux**.

-If you used `brew` to install another version of the go@ package, then install go@1.12 and switch to it:
+If you used `brew` to install another version of the go package, then install go@1.12 and switch to it:

 ```
 brew install go@1.12